 Trying to cut sugar out of your diet?
 Here are ways to reduce sugar cravings naturally.

 Last week I shared that I was giving up sugar.
 I decided to give up refined sugar after learning that your body converts sugar into triglycerides when watching Dr. Oz.
 Consuming more than 90 grams of added sugar a day can raise triglycerides and lower high-density lipoprotein (HDL or “good” cholesterol levels).
 My plan is to give up sugar entirely for 2 weeks and then slowly add natural sweeteners like honey and coconut palm sugar back into my diet in moderation.

 So how did I do on week one of giving up sugar?
 Better than I expected!
 I did slip up twice and drink coffee that contained French Vanilla Creamer in it.
 My husband made me a cup of coffee on Saturday and Sunday morning and I got halfway through the cup before I remembered that it had added sugar.
 This will be a challenge this weekend too.
-My husband has a very thoughtful habit of making me coffee on the weekend and I don't think too clearly in the morning, so I am seriously thinking about putting a note on the coffee maker reminding him not to make me coffee.
+My husband has a very thoughtful habit of making me a cup of coffee on the weekend and I don’t think too clearly in the morning, so I am seriously thinking about putting a note on the coffee maker reminding him not to make me coffee.

 5 Ways to Reduce Sugar Cravings Naturally

 Try to identify foods that set off cravings and avoid them.
 Do you normally combine salty foods with something sweet?
-If so then skip the salty foods, so it doesn't trigger a craving for something sweet.
+If so then skip the salty foods, so it doesn’t trigger a craving for something sweet.
 For me, tacos, popcorn, and pizza are all triggers for soda.
 I made a meal plan to help me avoid the foods that trigger the craving for sugar soda.

-2. Avoid artificial sweeteners.
 For many people, artificial sweeteners trigger sweetness cravings.
 Unfortunately, I am one of them!
 Diet coke makes me want sweets so I can’t use it as a replacement for traditional soda.
-I chewed a piece of sugarless gum and was surprised to discover that it triggered a craving for sweets.
+I chewed a piece of sugarless gum this week and was surprised to discover that it triggered a craving for sweets too.